CodeBustersCrafter/060_Code_Busters/README.md

 ## 🖥️ Usage

-1. Access the Streamlit app at `http://localhost:8501`.
+1. Access the Streamlit app at `http://localhost:8501` or visit the deployed version at https://bit.ly/SL_Election.
 2. Use the interface to:
    - Ask questions about the Sri Lankan Elections 2024
    - Compare candidate manifestos